vmware-archive/push-android/README.md

 	`false`.
 If you are not using the Analytics Client SDK then you may provide a `null` value for the `ANALYTICS_BASE_SERVER_URL` parameter.

-	You must call the `setupAnalytics` method in your `PushSDK` class instance before calling `startRegistration`.
+	You must call the `setupAnalytics` method in your `Push` class instance before calling `startRegistration`.

     You should only have to call `startRegistration` once in the lifetime of your process -- but calling it more times is not harmful.